Quality of Care Programs

 Director, Quality Improvement Initiatives

-AIDS Institute clinical guidelines are developed by committees of expert clinicians with experience in providing care to people with HIV infection in New York State.
-Each guidelines committee is charged with developing standards of care for patients within its area of focus, regularly identifying guidelines topics, assessing current recommendations, and reviewing and updating existing guidelines as necessary to keep information current with any emerging clinical and research developments.
+AIDS Institute clinical guidelines are developed by committees of expert NYS clinicians who identify topics within their area of focus, writing and assessing clinical recommendations, and reviewing and updating existing guidelines as necessary to keep information current with any emerging clinical and research developments.
 All new and revised guidelines undergo peer review and are also reviewed by consumers.

-- Medical Care Criteria Committee (Adult and Women’s)
+- Medical Care Criteria Committee (Adult and Adolescent HIV and related guidelines)

 - Steering Committee

 All new and updated guidelines are posted on the open access website, www.hivguidelines.org, making them available to users throughout New York State and worldwide.
 The Clinical Guidelines Program works in a coordinated manner with other programs in the AIDS Institute to promote the implementation of HIV guidelines in New York State.

 Laura Duggan Russell, MPH

 The Ryan White Part A HIV Quality Management Program, a partnership with the New York City Department of Health and Mental Hygiene, focuses on building quality management capacity in programs receiving Part A funding in the New York Eligible Metropolitan Area, which includes New York City and Westchester, Rockland and Putnam counties.
 Mutual program goals are to improve the quality of supportive services, strengthen provider infrastructure, and facilitate improvement activities at every stage along the HIV care continuum.